Sedemson/projectsilas1/README.md

 3. Creation of caluated Table(Date_Table), Caculated Column, Calculated Measure

 ### Project Reccomendations
-1. After carefully analysing all resume attributes these are the possible reccomendations i sugesst:
+After carefully analysing all resume attributes these are the possible reccomendations i sugesst:
-A.  Applicant should focus on building or acquring some computer or special skills because majority of the callbacks were those with these skills
+1. Applicant should focus on building or acquring some computer or special skills because majority of the callbacks were those with these skills
-   B. Race and Gender has nothing to do with the callbacks, however Females with some sort of computer or special skills stand a high chance than their male counterparts
+2. Race and Gender has nothing to do with the callbacks, however Females with some sort of computer or special skills stand a high chance than their male counterparts
-   C. The overall quality of the resume also impacts higer callbacks.
+3. The overall quality of the resume also impacts higer callbacks.
 For examples, resumes with professional emails, properly arranged resumes and resumes with the right font and style
-   D. Applicants with fewer years of experience should at least possess some special skill or at least have a four year degree in the feild they are applying for
+4. Applicants with fewer years of experience should at least possess some special skill or at least have a four year degree in the feild they are applying for
-   E. Applicants are also advised to apply for jobs more often in the private sector since they employes more
+5. Applicants are also advised to apply for jobs more often in the private sector since they employes more